High cholesterol has a number of causes, including dietary choices.

 - The greatest risk factors for high cholesterol are modifiable lifestyle choices - diet and exercise.

-- Having high cholesterol does not produce any symptoms in itself.
+- Having high cholesterol does not usually produce any symptoms.

 - If lifestyle changes are unsuccessful or cholesterol levels are very high, lipid-lowering drugs such as statins may be prescribed.

 Cholesterol is an oil-based substance and does not mix with the blood, which is water-based.
-It is carried around the body through the blood by lipoproteins.
+It is carried around the body by lipoproteins.

 Two types of lipoprotein carry the parcels of cholesterol: